 You will be graded on nine different criteria worth between 5 to 15 points, and be provided with an overall score out of 100 (with 100 being the perfect score).

 The case will be written internally by CFI prior to the Competition date.
 It will remain unpublished until the Competition begins, at which time it will be made public.
 You can download the case from your user account and dashboard.

 The case will be released to competitors in an email and available in their user dashboards under “Downloads” at 00:01 UTC on Sunday, October 18, 2020.
 Please refer to this website to determine the equivalent time for your region.

 Following the release of the case, competitors will have one week to prepare their deliverables.

-The deliverables will be due at 23:59 UTC on Wednesday, November 25, 2020.
-Submissions are to be made through the candidate’s account under “Contest Submission“ prior to the due time.
+The deliverables will be due at 23:59 UTC on Sunday, October 25, 2020.
+Submissions are to be made through the candidate’s account under “Contest Submission“ prior to the deadline.

 Late submissions will not be accepted.